-Eight normal animals constituted a control group (Group 1).
-Thirty-two STZ-treated Wistar rats were randomly assigned to four groups (Groups 2, 3, 4 and 5) containing eight animals each.
-Animals in Group 1 were administered olive oil (0.5 mL) and served as normal control.
+Eight normoglycemic animals constituted a control group (group 1).
+Thirty-two STZ-treated Wistar rats were randomly assigned to four groups (groups 2, 3, 4 and 5) containing eight animals each.
+Group 1 animals were administered olive oil (0.5 ml) and served as normal control.
 Group 2 animals were left untreated and served as diabetic control.
-Groups 3 and 4 were respectively treated with 400 and 800 mg/kg BW of S. ellipticum and the last group was treated with metformin (12 mg/kg BW), a reference anti-diabetic drug.
-All treatments were done orally (p.o.), twice daily at 8 h interval for a period of 21 days.
-All procedures for maintenance and sacrifice (care and use) of animals were carried out according to the criteria outlined by the National Academy of Science published by the National Institute of Health[15] and approved by the Ethical Committee of the College of Bioscience, Federal University of Agriculture, Abeokuta.
+Groups 3 and 4 were respectively treated with 400 and 800 mg/kg of S. ellepticum and the last group was treated with metformin (12 mg/kg BW), a reference antidiabetic drug.
+All treatments were done orally (p.o), twice daily at 8 h interval for a period of 21 days.
+All procedures for maintenance and sacrifice (care and use) of animals were carried out according to the criteria outlined by the National Academy of Science published by the National Institute of Health [15].
+This was approved by the Ethical Committee of the College of Bioscience, Federal University of Agriculture, Abeokuta.